 Historically, these discrepancies came about because so much of the reporting was done verbally, and was down to one person’s opinion of where a project was.
 Not just in E&C, but particularly in E&C. What earned value management does is to give you mathematically produced metrics.
 So it transforms a reporting process that was subjective into something that is objective.

 That objectivity comes about because those metrics that earned value management uses have been internationally agreed upon, and have been in use now for decades.
 So your ability to evaluate the progress of your project is hugely improved and made much more efficient.
 And problems or glitches get flagged far sooner than they would normally be.

 And when you can identify a problem early enough, you have time to do something about it, before it has time to produce those crippling cost and schedule overruns.
 So you can be far more confident that your project will come in on time and on schedule.
 In effect, as the PMI concludes2;

 “EVM can be thought of as an insurance policy.
 (So) all participants in the building construction industry can benefit from more rigorous use of EVM principles.”

 Our Project Portfolio Management (PPM) software will help you to radically streamline and completely digitize your organization.
-So everything will be seamlessly integrated, centralized, and consolidated.
+So everything will be seamlessly integrated, consolidated and centralized.

-Cora PPM helps manage projects generating more than $20 billion in over 50 countries, which it’s been doing for more than 20 years.
+Cora helps manage projects generating more than $75 billion in over 50 countries, which it’s been doing for more than 20 years.

 Contact us now to learn more.